-The second strand involves analyzing key policies or policy areas that have significant impact on the lives of young people with serious mental health conditions and their families during the transition years.
-Currently, the project is undertaking an analysis of key provisions of the Affordable Health Care Act from the perspective of the needs and preferences of young adults.
-This will result in a series of brief papers explicating some of the key components of health care reform.
+The second strand involved analyzing key policies or policy areas that have significant impact on the lives of young people with serious mental health conditions and their families during the transition years.
+The project undertook an analysis of key provisions of the Affordable Health Care Act from the perspective of the needs and preferences of young adults.
+This resulted in a series of brief papers explicating some of the key components of health care reform.

 Implementing the Peer Support Specialist Role: Peer Support in a Youth-led Drop-in Center examines how a chapter of Youth MOVE National has implemented the Peer Support Specialist role for youth and young adults with serious mental health conditions at drop-in centers for youth.
 The brief covers aspects of training, coaching, supervision, role definition and financing; and describes challenges and solutions.